Information Systems Club

 “As our world changes from an Industrial-based society to an Information-based society, Information Technology plays a crucial role in successful organizations.
 Information Systems help businesses compete in a global environment by helping management utilize the power of technology to make decisions and run business operations efficiently.
 With the exponential growth in Information Technology, increased demand for information and communications, and global impact of the Internet; Information Systems have become the cornerstone of business.” ~Dr. Michael Eierman

 Not true!
 In fact most programmers will only need to know how to add, subtract, multiply, and divide.
-Programming demands the use of logic more than anything.
+As we only cover an introduction to programming we will use logic more than anything.
 When I say logic, I really mean the use of logical operators like: “IF”, “THEN”, “ELSE”, “AND”, “OR”, and “NOT.”

 Myth 3: Information Systems is not a creative field.